 Evans has spent two decades focusing on CAD applications and engineering principles.
 He is an accomplished C++ and Lisp programmer, and his articles have been published in print and online with various publishers such as Engineering.com, AUGI World Magazine, and Design & Motion.net.
 His attention turned steadily deeper in FEA and CFD principles and software.
 John’s spare study time is currently filled with turbofan research and fluid dynamics.

 Evans is a proud veteran of Desert Storm, serving with the 3246 FMS in the USAF as an airframe structural specialist.
 His time at Eglin AFB earned him advanced CNC manufacturing experience, and an expertise with aerospace metals, advanced composites, resins, fasteners and tubing with every aircraft in the Air Force inventory.
 Evans pursued cross training opportunities, gaining experience with numerous systems including flight controls, electronic warfare systems, and ground starting procedures.

 Evans holds certifications with the USAF, NSPS, and Autodesk.
 In addition he is a member of the American Institute of Aeronautics and Astronautics (AIAA), Aircraft Owners and Pilots Association (AOPA), and is proudly serving the local American Society of Mechanical Engineers (ASME) team as their Secretary.

 John “at rest”

-John is a proud husband and father of two boys, speaks English and Japanese, and continues to study everything when not on a rifle range or lost in his machine shop.
-After his professional engineering certification is completed, John will pursue his fixed and rotary wing pilot’s licenses.
+John is a proud husband and father of two boys, speaks English and Japanese, and continues to study everything when not on a rifle range, lost in his machine shop, or at the nearest airfield.
+He continues the pursuit of his professional engineering certification and fixed and rotary wing pilot’s licenses.

 “Any man who can drive safely while kissing a pretty girl is simply not giving the kiss the attention it deserves”…Albert Einstein